 Research Curriculum Structure

 The research curriculum is a vital component of our residency’s academics.
-Didactic sessions focusing on building the skills to do research are provided to the entire residency bimonthly at noon report from expert researchers.
+Didactic sessions focusing on building the skills to do research are provided to the entire residency at Noon report from expert researchers.
 There are also opportunities to meet with research mentors at structured “meet and greet” events arranged by the residency program in the Fall of each year and a Research Symposium every Spring.
 Other opportunities are provided to residents based on postgraduate year and are delineated below.

 Postgraduate Year I